Market Basket (California): Kroger-associated chain (1930–1982)

-In 1982, Kroger decided to exit the competitive Southern California supermarket business and broke up the 65 store Market Basket chain by selling many of stores to Ralphs, Boys, Hughes and Vons while closing the rest.
+In 1982, Kroger decided to exit the competitive Southern California supermarket business and broke up the 65 store Market Basket chain by selling many of stores to Ralphs, Boys, Albertsons, Hughes and Vons while closing the rest.
 At that time, the Market Basket name was retired while Kroger kept the rights to the Market Basket brand within California.

 Boys–Yucaipa-associated chain (1989–1994)

 In 1989, Boys Markets "paid a small fee" to Kroger for the rights to use the Market Basket name within Southern California and rebranded 17 stores in the suburbs as Market Basket.
 Yucaipa acquired Boys a few weeks later.

 By 1991 the stores were part of Food 4 Less, owned by Yucaipa Co.
 The Market Basket brand was finally retired after Yucaipa acquired Ralphs in 1994 and the various chain were consolidated into the better known Ralphs or Food 4 Less banners.

 In popular culture

 Jerry Lewis plays a stock clerk upon whom a stack of Hi-C cans falls in the Market Basket supermarket at 11315 Ventura Boulevard, Studio City, Los Angeles, in the 1964 film The Disorderly Orderly.